 Note for vegan Muslim friends: I’ve not seen halal certifications displayed in Japan.
 Thus if you visit a non-veg place, there’s high chance of cross contamination with pork, since such ingredients are very commonly used in foods there.
 Halal Media has a guide for Muslims visiting Japan, but note that most of the eateries listed may not have veg*n food.

-getting easy to be veg*n in Japan!
+getting easier to be veg*n in Japan!

 Japan is full of wonderful experiences which you can enjoy regardless of what your diet is.
 Awareness of veg*nism is spreading thanks to: